bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borok.md

 **Valentina Borok** was a Ukranian mathematician who worked in partial differential equations.

 ### Mathematical Profile (Excerpt):
-* Her father, Michail Borok, had a PhD in chemistry and was an expert in material science.
-* Because of her mother's position, Valentina had a (relatively) privileged early childhood.
 * From that time on, Valentina fully shared the hardships of the majority of the population of Ukraine, including the very difficult years of evacuation during World War II.
 * In 1949, on the advice of her high school teachers, Valentina decided to study mathematics and was admitted as a mathematics student to Kiev State University.
 * In her second year of undergraduate studies, Valentina (along with Yakov) started research under the supervision of Georgii Shilov, and quickly established herself as a serious scientist.